HTY2003/EVN-arduino-old/docs/displays/evnmatrixled.rst

     Same as ``writeX()`` but specified pixels are turned off and the ``on`` input field is removed.

     :param x: X-coordinate (or column) of line
-    :param show: Boolean indicating whether to write buffer to display.
+    :param show: Whether to write buffer to matrix.
 Defaults to ``true``

 .. function:: void clearRectangle(uint8_t start_x, uint8_t end_x, uint8_t start_y, uint8_t end_y, bool on = true, bool show = true)